meetkiosk/case_studies/full_stack/readme.md

 A question may have related questions, which themselves can have related questions, and so on.
 Your job is to interpret this structure and design a coherent way to model it, render it, and collect answers.

+**Important clarification**

+For this exercise, we expect a single form rendered on a single page, capable of handling:
+- nested questions (arbitrary depth),
+- table-like structures (groups of related questions).

+The goal is not to design multiple screens or flows, but to demonstrate how you model, render, and manage a complex hierarchical form within one page.

 It is totally OK to not implement everything; focus on clarity, structure, and trade-offs.

 ## 2. Tech stack & constraints